nodeMD/handsonplaywright/README.md

 then click on `Secrets` -> `Actions` next click button `New repository secret` and add secrets for **all** environmental variables from `.env.example` file

+# Docker
+to run on docker
+`docker build -t e2etests .`